Vermont Drought Impact Reporting & Resources

 - If drought persists, USDA financial assistance programs may become available.

-- 9/23/25 UPDATE: IRS Announces Major Tax Relief for Farmers, Ranchers
+- 9/23/25 UPDATE: IRS Announces Major Tax Relief for Farmers, Ranchers:

 Other Impacts (everyone)